LucidumInc/lucidum-deployment-seed/README.md

 ### AWS cross account assume role batch script

-`x_account_assume_role.sh` will allow the creation of roles accross multiple AWS accounts in batch mode.
+`x_account_deployment.sh` will allow the creation of roles accross multiple AWS accounts in batch mode.
 This script will iterate thru a list of AWS CLI profiles, and execute the necessary Terraform (default) or Cloudformation in each subaccount.

-`x_account_assume_role.sh` will execute in Terraform mode by default.
-If Cloudformation mode is prefered, add the `cloudformation` argument to the script, such as: `bash x_account_assume_role.sh cloudformation`.
+`x_account_deployment.sh` will execute in Terraform mode by default.
+If Cloudformation mode is prefered, add the `cloudformation` argument to the script, such as: `bash x_account_deployment.sh cloudformation`.
 NOTE: Cloudformation does not cleanly cleanup on failures, so may need to clean up cfn stacks in subaccounts on failures, such as due to erroneous TRUST_ACCOUNT value.

 ### System Resources